 This summary table contains detailed information about research studies.
-Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
-However, they should be viewed with some caution.
-In order to read and interpret research tables successfully, it is important to understand some key concepts.
+Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
+However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Large, prospective cohort studies have found no link between breathing secondhand smoke (breathing the smoke from other people's cigarettes, also called passive smoking) and breast cancer.
-However, findings from some case-control studies have shown a slightly increased risk of breast cancer, especially among premenopausal women.
+Introduction: Most large prospective cohort studies have found no link between breathing secondhand smoke (breathing the smoke from other people’s cigarettes, also called passive smoking) and breast cancer.

 Learn more about secondhand smoke and breast cancer risk.